yokuha/activity-journal/README.md

 If you have any ideas on how to improve `activity journal` please let me know or, preferably, create a pull request for improvements.

+## Requirements

+Plotting L/R balance has further requirements, e.g., `matplotlib` and `scipy`.
+However, as this functionality is now routinely available in intervals.icu I do not want to impose these requirements on the general use of the activity journal.
+If you want to use the `...-balance` script, make sure to install these requirements manually.
+For standard use, they are not needed.